Joe Jusko

 Joe Jusko (/ˈdʒʌskoʊ/; born September 1, 1959) is an American artist known for his realistic, highly detailed painted fantasy, pin-up, and cover illustrations, mainly in the comic book industry.
 Jusko painted the 1992 Marvel Masterpieces trading cards, the popularity of which has been credited with initiating the painted trading card boom of the 1990s.

 Early life

-Born in Manhattan's Lower East Side and growing up in New York City, the son of a construction worker and a homemaker, Jusko attended the High School of Art and Design, where his instructors included Bernard Krigstein.
+Joe Jusko was born in Manhattan's Lower East Side and grew up in New York City, the son of a construction worker and a homemaker.
+He attended the High School of Art and Design, where his instructors included Bernard Krigstein.
 He graduated in 1977 with the DC Comics Award of Excellence in Cartooning.